tomwhartung/jmws_accoutrements/doc/ubuntu/2020-upgrade_to_20.04_LTS/3e-barbara-apache-ssl.md

     - [ ] 5.3.
 Enable the `0[124568]4-*` files in `/etc/apache2/sites-avalaible/`
           - `a2ensite ...`
 - [ ] 6.
 Switch server to barbara
-    - [ ] 6.1.
-Tail apache access and error log files
+    - [x] 6.1.
+Tail apache access and error log files on ava and barbara
           - `tapa` and `tape` aliases
     - [ ] 6.2.
 Update tp-link router at `192.168.1.1`
           - Be sure to document changes made so we can un-do them if necessary